Web design and development is a desktop activity, right?

 Well, it may have been in the past but in 2013 we all have tablets and we don’t want or need to sit in a stuffy office all day with our boss watching over our shoulder.
-But on the other hand we don’t want to stand on a busy train with our mac-book dangling precariously off your finger tips.
+But on the other hand, we don’t want to stand on a busy train with our mac-book dangling precariously off your finger tips.

-If you have a tablet or even a smart phone then you have options people.
+If you have a tablet or even a smartphone then you have options people.
 There are tonnes of apps that can help you develop your websites on the move.
-The first thing you must appreciate is that tablet apps are not a direct substitute for your desk top computer.
+The first thing you must appreciate is that tablet apps are not a direct substitute for your desktop computer.
 They are limited in some ways.
 For example, you will struggle to find an app that has a visual WYSIWYG…But who really uses them anyway!!

 To develop on the move you only really need two things – A way to upload and download from your server and a way to edit the code and images that make up your website.
 Ok, that is three things but I didn’t list a brain either!

 Your next hurdle is editing your code on your tablet.
-Surprisingly there are literally hundreds of options when it comes to editing your website on your tablet but one of my favourites is Droid edit.
-It supports lots of different languages from C# to HTML, CSS and PHP but I mostly like it because it creates pretty, colourful code as you type.
+Surprisingly there are literally hundreds of options when it comes to editing your website on your tablet but one of my favorites is Droid edit.
+It supports lots of different languages from C# to HTML, CSS, and PHP but I mostly like it because it creates pretty, colorful code as you type.
 Droid edit features syntax editing and curly bracket matching as well as a load of other stuff that you probably will never use.
 You could buy the pro version but I have found the free version to be more than adequate.

 Well, I do but when you are on the move there is no need to panic.
-Picsart photo studio is more than adequate for resizing, trimming and making minor alterations to images.
+Picsart photo studio is more than adequate for resizing, trimming, and making minor alterations to images.

 I should say that I am in no way affiliated with any of the apps mentioned here I just use them all the time.